Jimcumming/yulife-test/RECOMMENDATIONS.md

 * Moved ECS to private subnet and added nat gateway
 * Created an SSL certificate
 * Attached SSL cert to LB
+* Applied a secure SSL policy to the Load Balancer
 * Redirected http traffic to https
 * Setup logging